-During the first quarter of 2020, we temporarily suspended and ultimately suspended for the foreseeable future our ethanol production at the Luverne Facility.
+During the first quarter of 2020, we suspended our ethanol production at the Luverne Facility.
 In addition, due to the impact of the COVID-19 pandemic on the global economy and our industry, we also reduced our workforce impacting 26 people at the Luverne Facility and four people at our corporate headquarters.
-Affected employees were offered a severance package which included a one-time payment, one month of health insurance and acceleration of vesting of any unvested restricted stock awards.

-We incurred \$0.1 million related to severance costs and \$0.2 million related to lease agreements for which it will no longer receive value during the three months ended March 31, 2020, which are recorded as Restructuring expenses on the Consolidated Statements of Operations.
+We incurred \$0.1 million related to severance costs and \$0.2 million related to lease agreements for which we will no longer receive value during the six months ended June 30, 2020, which are recorded as Restructuring expenses on the Consolidated Statements of Operations.